karakasis/Path-of-Leveling/README.md

 *A quick overview of the application running can be found in this [video.](https://www.youtube.com/watch?v=xxiOxnJZM-A)*

-*Join Path of Leveling's [Dicord server](https://discord.gg/GdTCeMU) if you need help or have suggestions*
+*Join Path of Leveling's [Discord server](https://discord.gg/GdTCeMU) if you need help or have suggestions*

 ## What does it do